ceramicstudio/js-glaze/website/docs/libs-getting-started.md

 npm install @ceramicstudio/idx
 ```

-Alternatively, if you want to use IDX in a Web browser, the [IDX Web](libs-web.md) can be used instead:
+Alternatively, if you want to use IDX in a Web browser, the [IDX Web library](libs-web.md) can be used instead:

 ```sh
 npm install @ceramicstudio/idx-web